 Southern magnolia (Magnolia grandiflora)

 The large, lustrous evergreen foliage of the southern magnolia makes it a very desirable ornamental.
 It develops into a large tree in southeastern Missouri, but in the St. Louis area, about its northern limit, it rarely gets over 20 feet tall.
 Its large white flowers are produced abundantly in southern areas but only occasionally in colder climates.

 Southern magnolia needs to be planted in a well-protected spot to survive without injury in any but the warmest parts of the state.
 Wind protection is essential as the large leaves are easily damaged by winter winds.

 Nandina (Nandina domestica)

-The reedlike stems with the evergreen leaves clustered at the tip give this plant an exotic bamboolike appearance.
+The reedlike stems with the evergreen leaves clustered at the tip give nandina an exotic bamboolike appearance.
 It is best known for its clusters of bright red fruit in the fall.
 It is a highly ornamental plant, but unfortunately it will only develop properly and fruit in the warmest parts of the state.
-In colder areas plants are often killed back to ground level but usually sprout from the roots in spring.
+In colder areas, plants are often killed back to ground level but usually sprout from the roots in spring.

-This attractive, broad-leaf evergreen may reach 5 feet but is usually smaller in our climate.
-The new foliage is bronze colored in spring, soon turning a lustrous medium green.
+An attractive, broad-leaved evergreen, Japanese pieris may reach 5 feet but is usually smaller in Missouri's climate.
+The new foliage is bronze-colored in spring, soon turning a lustrous medium green.
 The flowers, borne in late March, are a creamy white in long, drooping clusters.
 This broad-leaved evergreen needs protection from winter sun and wind to prevent leaf scorch and killing of the flower buds.
 A light, well-drained acid soil high in organic matter will produce the best plants.